 Galway city has a large population diversity, with 20% coming from outside of Ireland.
-There is a greater Galway forum where the County and City engage leading agencies such as the IDA, the University of Galway, the Atlantic Technological University, TG4, Údarás na Gaeltachta, the Galway Chamber of Commerce and other organisations.
+An interagency forum which is known as the Greater Galway Forum has been established.
+This enables key agencies like the City & County Councils to engage with other key organisations such as the IDA, Enterprise Ireland, University of Galway, The Atlantic Technological University, TG4, Udaras na Gaeltachta, Galway Chamber of Commerce, Failte Ireland & other organisations.